 2002.
 Relationship between teacher-led versus learners’ interaction and the development of pragmatics in the EFL classroom.
 International Journal of Educational Research 37:3-4 ► pp. 359 ff.

 2000.
 Does Negotiation of Meaning Promote Reading Comprehension?
 A Study of Multilingual Primary School Classes.
 Reading Research Quarterly 35:3 ► pp. 426 ff.

 1996.
 Foreign language acquisition through interaction — A critical review of research on conversational adjustments.
 Journal of Pragmatics 26:2 ► pp. 215 ff.

 2004.
 Interlinguistic Variation and Similarity in Second Language Speech Act Behavior.
 The Modern Language Journal 88:1 ► pp. 102 ff.

 Yule, George & Maggie Powers

-This list is based on CrossRef data as of 19 april 2022.
+This list is based on CrossRef data as of 27 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.